Information Technology Association of America: Real ID

 ITAA actively lobbied on behalf of the funding for the Real ID.

 Some have asserted that Real ID will turn state driver's licenses into a national identity card and impose numerous new burdens on taxpayers, citizens, immigrants, and state governments – while doing nothing to protect against terrorism.
 As a result, it is stirring intense opposition from many groups across the political spectrum.
-Critics have claimed that ITAA supports the national ID card because its member companies would benefit from financially from implementing the card.
+Critics have claimed that ITAA supports the national ID card because its member companies would benefit financially from implementing the card.

 Publications

 ITAA published a series of newsletters, beginning with ADAPSO News in the early 1960s.
 Its last regular newsletter, the ITAA E-LETTER, covered issues of the networked economy, including information and telecommunications public policy, and the businesses of electronic commerce, Internet service and enhanced telecommunications service providers.
 The ITAA E-LETTER was distributed free of charge by electronic mail.

 Other ADAPSO and ITAA publications included ADAPSO Agenda (later ITAA Agenda), Computer Services: Official Journal of the Association of Data Processing Service Organizations, and Data.